Camping Near Seminole State Park

 What are some nearby attractions and activities?

-What are the camping fees at Seminole State Park?
+What are the camping fees in Seminole State Park?

-At Seminole State Park, camping fees vary based on site type and amenities.
-Standard camping sites with water and electric hookups are $32-38 per night, while premium waterfront sites range from $40-45 per night.
-These rates are comparable to other popular camping destinations in Georgia, such as Reed Bingham State Park and George L Smith State Park.
+At Seminole State Park, camping fees vary by site type and amenities.
+Standard campsites with water and electric hookups range from $32-38 per night, while premium lakefront sites cost $35-42 per night.
+These rates are comparable to other popular Georgia camping destinations like Reed Bingham State Park and Florence Marina State Park.